boleque/guess-number/README.md

 # Guess number game
 ![](https://github.com/boleque/guess_number_game/blob/session-as-nickname/game.gif)
 ## Requirements
-Write backend for a guess the number game with using WebSocket for communication.
 Game process:
 1) The server starts a round of the game and gives 10 seconds to place a bet for the players on numbers from 1 to 10 with the amount of the bet;